“Gah! Screw you! You’re going to burn for that!”

 When Wilbur headed out that night, he was feeling a rush of confidence.
 The first outings of his budding hero career had been rough, sure, but Nisa was right.
 He had helped a lot of people already, and without losing life or limb.
 If he kept his nose clean and kept getting criminals off the street, he’d bring the hero scene to Blackburn in no time.

 The Devil’s Handbasket had in past times a reputation as a blue-collar Irish neighborhood.
-It still was, in part, but the neighborhood had seen a large influx of Puerto Ricans and Mexicans in the late 90s and early 2000s, along with other groups in smaller numbers.
+It still was, in part, but the neighborhood had seen a large influx of Puerto Ricans and a few Mexicans in the late 90s and early 2000s, along with other groups in smaller numbers.
 Just like the Irish, a law-abiding majority brought with them a seedier underbelly.

 No seedy underbelly of any stripe seemed to be out in the open, though.
 Just groups of friends, drifters and old ladies with their dogs.
 Even they seemed to be out in less force than usual.